FLORIDA Airspace monitoring and management system

 The FLORIDA Airspace Monitoring And Management System was an airspace monitoring and management system of the Swiss Air Force.
-It was built by Hughes Aircraft Company.
-It is located in Fullerton, California.
+It was built by the Hughes Aircraft Company in Fullerton, California.

 History

 The system was put into operation in about 1970, replacing the previous SRF Airspace monitoring and management system.
-With the FLORIDA manufacturer continuous 24-hour/365-day air surveillance was possible.
-In contrast to the SRF system, the FLORIDA system was already partially automated; it could identify radar data mostly by itself, and was able to calculate interception lines to a specific radar track.
+With the deployment of FLORIDA, continuous 24-hour/365-day air surveillance was possible.
+In contrast to the SRF system, the FLORIDA system was partially automated; it could identify radar data mostly by itself, and was able to calculate interception lines to a specific radar track.

-The construction work, especially at Mount Pilatus, were widely visible to tourists.
+The construction work, especially at Mount Pilatus, was visible to tourists.

-The system's radar antennas enhance the prediction of meteorological conditions (strong winds and lightning) and military attacks.
+The system's radar enhanced the prediction of meteorological conditions (strong winds and lightning) and military attacks.

-The system by 2001 reached its end of its life.
-Requirements after 9/11 increased and the system's capacity of around 400 simultaneous objects could not keep up with increasing air traffic.
+By 2001 the system was nearing its end of its life.
+Requirements after the September 11 attacks increased, and the system's capacity of around 400 simultaneous objects could not keep up with increasing air traffic.
 The FLORIDA system was replaced in 2003 by FLORAKO.